Everything's Better with Samurai

 - Hatsu from Tower of God, obsessed with honor, glory and halbok, the Korean variant of Seppuku, and Dual Wielding Katana.

-- Mr. Bushido in Gundam 00 — who is actually American.
+- Mr. Bushido in Gundam 00 — who is actually American (although both America and Japan are technically part of the same country in 00's superbloc-dominated future).
 Additional to it, a samurai mobile suit.
 3, in fact.

 - Toudoh in Code Geass is another future samurai.